bys0318/SQUIRE/README.md

 ## Citation

-Please cite our paper if you use our method or dataset in your work (Bibtex below).
+Please cite our paper if you use our method in your work (Bibtex below).

 ```bibtex
 @inproceedings{bai2022squire,